-The approximately 2,250 km2 land package at the Aurizona Project provides an exciting exploration and growth opportunity for Equinox Gold, with near-mine (pink), regional (orange) and district level (green) exploration potential.
+The approximately 1,100 km2 land package at the Aurizona Project provides an exciting exploration and growth opportunity for Equinox Gold, with both near-mine (pink) and district level (green) exploration potential.
 Equinox Gold’s current exploration focus is on near-mine targets that could expand the resource base and extend the Aurizona mine life.

 Extending the mine life

-The current reserve model for Aurizona outlines a 6.5-year mine life based on reserves identified in the Piaba and Boa Esperança pits.
-Equinox Gold believes the mine life can be extended with exploration success along strike from existing reserves, and has commenced drilling to test high-priority targets that could extend mineralization up to five km to the west of the existing Piaba pit.
+The current reserve model for Aurizona outlines a 6.5-year mine life based on reserves identified in the Piaba, Tatajuba and Boa Esperança pits, along with some satellite pits to the east of the main Piaba deposit.
+Equinox Gold believes the mine life can be extended with exploration success along strike from existing reserves, and is testing high-priority targets at Tatajuba that could further extend mineralization to the west of the existing Piaba pit.

-Surface exploration, geophysics and drilling at Aurizona have identified a structurally controlled mineralized corridor, represented in pink in the map above, that includes the Piaba deposit and continues another five km along strike to the west.
+Surface exploration, geophysics and drilling at Aurizona have identified a structurally controlled mineralized corridor that includes the Piaba deposit and continues another five km along strike to the west.
 High-priority drill targets along this mineralized trend include Piaba West and Tatajuba.
-Drilling is underway at Piaba West, with plans to commence exploration at Tatajuba in 2018.

 The Piaba West target is an approximately 900-metre long extension of the Piaba pit.
 Previous drilling at Piaba West confirmed extension of the mineralized zone and encountered mineralized intervals similar to those seen in the Piaba deposit.